Western Sahara: monitoring the destruction of 2,446 stockpiled anti-personnel mines by the Polisario Front

 Millions of mines are still buried alongside the 2,700 km-long wall which separates the territory, built by the Moroccan army.
-“However, since the signature of the Deed of Commitment, tens of thousands of square kilometres have been cleared in areas controlled by the Polisario Front, and more than 50,000 refugee and nomadic people have received mine risk education” he added.
+“However, since the signature of the Deed of Commitment, hundreds of square kilometres have been cleared in areas controlled by the Polisario Front, and more than 50,000 refugee and nomadic people have received mine risk education” he added.

 During a speech before the destruction, former Minister of Defence, Mohamed Lamine Bouhali, stated that the Polisario Front is fulfilling its pledge under the Deed of Commitment to destroy all the mine stocks in its possession, and he called for the full clearance of mines and explosive remnants of war (ERW) in Western Sahara.

 “The signature of the Deed of Commitment by the Polisario brought the mine issue in Western Sahara to light and allowed international humanitarian organizations, such as the Red Cross, to come and bring support to the victims of AP mines, whereas demining organizations were able to start clearing the land,” said Aziz Haidar, President of the Sahrawi Association of Mine Victims.